 server has enabled the composite extension, it may be possible for a

 malicious authorized client to cause a denial of service (crash) or

 potentially execute arbitrary code with the privileges of the X.org server.

 Please note this flaw can only be triggered when using a compositing window

 manager.
-Red Hat Enterprise Linux 4 does not ship with a compositing window
+CentOS Linux 4 does not ship with a compositing window

 Users of X.org should upgrade to these updated packages, which contain a